You Might Not Like Foxing’s Big, Weird New Album (But They Do)

 Who are some of the writers, in music or otherwise, that help you form phrases and bend language the way you do?

-Probably my favorite writer is Mira Gonzalez, she’s so goddamn good.
+Probably my favourite writer is Mira Gonzalez, she’s so goddamn good.
 She’s got this book, I Will Never Be Beautiful Enough to Make Us Beautiful Together.
 My partner gave me that book and it’s just the most amazing thing I’ve ever read.
 It’s very raw and kind of makes me remember there’s not a limit to too far when it comes to talking about yourself.
 It’s you; you have every right to go as far as you want with everything, as long as you’re not pushing it into offending somebody else.

 Another thing I was super influenced by was the Dungeons & Dragons modules.
 The way that those modules are written is extremely poetic and awesome, and almost always scary stuff.
 There’s this one my group was doing called the Curse of Strahd, and it’s supposed to be kind of a horror movie vampire thing, and definitely reading it a lot while writing this record was a good way to get into the darkness of things.